The write path is your architecture

 The write path tends to grow quietly.

 One team adds analytics.
 Another adds notifications.
 Another adds search.
 Another invalidates a cache.
 Another writes audit logs.
-The endpoint still looks like one function, but the product contract has changed.
+The endpoint still looks like one tidy function, but the product contract underneath it has changed.

-The fix is to name the critical path.
+The fix is simply to name the critical path, out loud, on purpose.

 Split canonical writes from derived work